capnplanet/codespaces-Helios-C2/helios_c2_repo/docs/ARCHITECTURE.md

 4. Decision Service
    - Assigns priority and mission tags to events
-   - Produces `TaskRecommendation` objects with rationale strings
+   - Produces `TaskRecommendation` objects with rationale strings and approval metadata

 5. Autonomy Service
    - Clusters tasks by domain and resource type